 Q. What forms do I need to apply for practical training?

-A. You will need a letter from the Advisement Office indicating that the courses you are registered for are the last courses that you need to complete your degree.
+A. You will need to have the academic advisor form completed by the Advisement Office indicating that the courses you are registered for are the last courses that you need to complete your degree.
 There are additional items that must be sent to USCIS and you will be provided with a checklist of those items at the time you pick up your application.
 You can also view our website www.baruch.cuny.edu/issc/ for additional information.

 Q. How much practical training time am I eligible for?